Govt’s public procurement directive to states may restrict competition: MTaI

 Earlier in 2018, the Central Government had issued draft guidelines for public procurement, stipulating that medical devices should have a minimum local content of 25-50 per cent to qualify for public procurement, it added.

-At present, India has got adequate manufacturing capabilities for products like syringes, cannulae, stop cocks, dressings, hospital furniture, etc but lacks the desired ecosystem for devices like heart lung machines, pacemakers, complex catheters among others, the statement said.
+At present, India has got adequate manufacturing capabilities for products like syringes, cannulae, dressings, hospital furniture, etc but lacks the desired ecosystem for devices like heart lung machines, pacemakers, complex catheters among others, the statement said.

 “The definition of local content in public procurement tenders need to be reworked.
 Keeping the wide spectrum of products in the medical device sector in mind as well as staying mindful of the fact that no large company makes its entire range in one destination, a company that’s making any part of this wide range of products in significant volume should be considered as domestic manufacturer,” MTaI Chairman and DG Pavan Choudary said.